 These two steps, while sobering and possibly depressing, will give you a baseline and help you to better identify changes related to interventions and development.
 Review and update the ratings every week or so, making sure to add any more problems which may be occurring.
 Small changes may not be recognized without keeping a log such as this.
-Most children who make large gains show slow, gradual progress, rather than dramatic and obvious changes.
+I cannot overemphasize the importance of this step.

 Implement One Change at a Time

-In order to see what helps your child and what is not useful, you need to develop a methodical system for introducing interventions.
+In order to see what helps your child and what is not useful, develop a methodical system for introducing interventions.

 - Is it tolerated?